dmcginley/project2-chart-my-data/README.md

 <p>&nbsp;</p>

 ## Sample data
-Sample data that can be download to use with the chart.
+Sample data that can be downloaded to use with the chart.

 - The first 3 months of 2021 COVID-19 data - [CSV file](https://drive.google.com/file/d/1nsoUh3Pp302tMsWz9uwc1k_Zd2s5S0fe/view?usp=sharing)
 	- New cases